here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-3-advanced.md

 ## Introduction

 This tutorial shows you how to create a Tangram map using data from XYZ Spaces.
+Tangram can display vector data and handle many more points than Leaflet alone.

 ### What you'll learn
 * The basics of managing multiple XYZ spaces